 Now perform the check again, and if you have ironed out all the bugs, publish it to the Chrome Web Store!

-Publish your App to Chrome Web Store
+Step 3: Publish PWA to Chrome Web Store

-Before you proceed ahead with publishing the app, you will first have to verify your target audiences.
+Before you proceed with publishing the app, you will first have to verify your target audiences.
 They are categorized under four segments:

 - Public: Your app will be available for everyone.